 So, wouldn’t it be nice to have the power to lock in predictable costs for your most critical workloads — a way to save money without sacrificing performance?
 That’s exactly what Azure Reserved Instances (RIs) offer.

-They do involve committing to certain financial obligations, though, and they’re not always the right choice for every business.
+They do involve committing to certain financial obligations though so they’re not always the right choice for every business.

 So, in this article, we’ll explore how reserved instances work, the benefits and limitations they bring, and how to decide if they’re the right cost optimisation solution for your business in Azure.

 Azure Reserved Instances are a pricing model designed for businesses with predictable workloads.
-They let you reserve cloud resources in advance and pay upfront for of use, which can secure you a significant discount
+They let you reserve cloud resources in advance and pay upfront for usage, which can secure you a significant discount.

 Reserved Instances work across various Azure services, including virtual machines, databases, and storage.
 When purchasing a reservation, you’ll specify the scope of the reservation, such as VM size, resource groups, specific subscriptions, or even shared scope across an organisation.
 You also choose the service type, region, and term length, tailoring the reservation to what works best for you.